 Heat can make shrubs more vulnerable to pests.
 Managing pests effectively during summer is essential for healthy shrubs.
 Here’s how to do it:

-By staying vigilant and using safe pest control methods, you can keep your shrubs free from harmful insects and ensure they remain strong throughout the summer.
+By staying vigilant and using safer pest control methods, you can keep your shrubs free from harmful insects and ensure they remain strong throughout the summer.
 Proper pest management helps in maintaining the overall health of your shrubs, making them more resilient to heat and other stresses.

 Healthy soil is key to keeping shrubs strong during hot weather.
 Soil quality influences water retention, nutrients, and the general health of your plants.
 In summer, soil can become dry and compacted, making it tough for shrubs to absorb water and nutrients.
 To keep soil in good shape, start by adding organic matter like compost or well-rotted manure.
 This improves the soil’s structure and helps it hold water longer.